Public Speaking Tips: How to Craft an Engaging and Memorable Speech

 Momentum Is About Progress, Not Speed

-A speech that keeps moving naturally sustains audience energy.
-Momentum means that every point either introduces something new or builds on previous ideas.
-Avoid dwelling too long on a single topic.
-Once you make a point and support it with evidence, examples, or stories, transition smoothly to the next idea.
+A speech that keeps moving keeps the audience's energy up.
+Momentum means every point either introduces something new or builds on what came before.
+Do not linger too long on one idea.
+Once you have made a point and backed it with evidence, an example or a story, move smoothly to the next one.

 Plan Effective Transitions Between Sections

-Transitions are often where speakers lose their audience.
-Thoughtful transitions connect sections of your speech and maintain engagement.
-When each point flows logically to the next, your speech feels deliberate, confident, and easy to follow.
-Clear transitions keep your audience invested throughout the talk.
+Transitions are where speakers most often lose the room.
+A thoughtful transition joins the sections of your speech and holds the engagement, so when each point flows logically into the next, the whole thing feels deliberate and easy to follow.
+Clear transitions keep the audience invested all the way through the speech.

 Master the Attention Game With Emotion, Momentum, and Action